hopez13/simpleperf/doc/README.md

 # Start the app manually or using the `am` command.
 ```

-To make it convenient to use, app_profiler.py supports using -a option to start an Activity after
+To make it convenient to use, app_profiler.py supports using the -a option to start an Activity
-starting recording.
+after recording has started.

 ```sh
 $ python app_profiler.py -p com.example.simpleperf.simpleperfexamplewithnative -a .MainActivity